Christmas Mystery Envelope Promotion

 Our Historic Downtown was built in the 1870’s and features many unique shopping opportunities.
 Cherokee’s Main Street was designated as a Cultural District by the State of Iowa in 2004.
 Live music and entertainment can be heard throughout the year, but especially during the annual Jazz & Blues Festival.

 Cherokee is home to the Cherokee PRCA Rodeo, Sanford Museum and Planetarium, Cherokee County Fair, Depot Renovation and Cherokee Symphony.
-We also hold annual events such as the Pancake Day Race and Hot Dog Days.

 The Cherokee Chamber of Commerce strives to make Cherokee a positive place to live, visit and do business.
 Whether you are looking for something entertaining to do this weekend, or a new community to call home, a good place to shop or a place to open a new business, the Cherokee Chamber can help.